How many of you have ever gone star-gazing? Have you ever tried counting the stars in the sky before? Any recorded success? (*Smile*)

 3) I will strengthen you through your POSTERITY

 I find it a great encouragement to remember that the most remarkable legacy I will ever leave in this world is not the organization I build, nor the success I pioneer, but the family I birth.
 Are you a parent with young children trapped at home?
 Count your children as a blessing and not as a burden – this is a paradigm shift, but we need to begin seeing our home as the training ground where our true discipleship begins, and in shaping children we will be shaped by God.

 However, the promise did not happen straight away.
 It was another 25 years before Isaac the promised son was born

-In the meantime, Abraham and Sarah tried their best to help God fulfill His promise in their lives by involving Hagar, Sarah’s maidservant…And what they did in the flesh to fulfill the promise in the Spirit backfired.
+In the meantime, Abraham and Sarah tried their best to help God fulfil God’s promise in their lives by involving Hagar, Sarah’s maidservant…And what they did in the flesh to fulfil the promise in the Spirit backfired.

 Have you ever wondered why God had to make Abe wait for 25 years before He fulfilled His promise of a child?
 We may also ask: where is the healing God?
 Where is my family salvation?
 Where is my prosperity?
 Where is the Christian husband that I so long for?